-If you want an honest Cloudways review that cuts through the noise, this is it.
-Here, I will be taking a closer look at Cloudways’ pricing, ease of use, performance, security, and customer support.
+Cloudways is a hosting provider that offers managed cloud hosting for your website.
+In this article, I will be taking a closer look at Cloudways’ pricing, ease of use, performance, security, and customer support.

 Cloudways emerged as a Cloud hosting provider not so long ago.
-But it isn’t offering a regular service.
+But it isn’t offering traditional hosting.
 It’s actually offering a service that sets up and manages servers from top VPS providers like Google Cloud, Amazon Web Services, Vultr, Linode, and DigitalOcean.

 VPS is notorious for being difficult to use if you have no technical background.
-Well, Cloudways comes in, sets up a server for you, and gives you an interface that’s as easy to use as with any shared web hosting.
-Sounds great?
-As an idea, it does.
-The catch?
-You have to pay more.
+Well, Cloudways comes in, sets up a single server for you, and gives you an interface that’s as easy to use as with any shared web hosting.
+As an idea, it sounds great.
+The catch is that you have to pay more than usual.

 So in this Cloudways review, I’m going to see if that price increase is worth it and if this provider is someone you can trust.
 To see the final verdict you can jump to the bottom of this article.

 |Price:||Prices start at $10/mo|

 |Server locations:||41 server locations in Americas, Europe, Australia, and Asia|

 |Support:||24/7 live chat, ticketing system, knowledge base, community forum|